Disclosure: Your support helps keep our site running! We earn referral fees for some of the products & services we recommend. Learn more

 International Soccer

-Many soccer fans, however, are more interested in watching matches played by clubs based abroad than MLS contests.
+Many soccer fans are more interested in watching matches played by European clubs than MLS contests.
 They tend to be pleased with ESPN+’s streaming of, for example, La Liga, Copa del Rey, Bundesliga, Eredivisie, Belgian Pro League, EFL Championship, FA Cup, EFL Cup, and A-League matches.

-Note that while ESPN covers the FA cup, NBC covers the regular season Premier League matches.
-We recommend Sling TV + Peacock as a low-cost option to watch the entire season.
+Note that while ESPN covers the FA Cup, NBC covers the regular-season Premier League matches.
+We recommend Sling TV + Peacock as a low-cost option for watching the entire season.

 College Sports

-If you are a big fan of college sports, particularly if you are a fan of a school that plays in the below conferences, you will most likely want to get ESPN+ to ensure that you can watch extensive coverage of your university’s teams.
+If you are a big fan of college sports, particularly a school that plays in the below conferences, you will most likely want to get ESPN+ to ensure that you can watch extensive coverage of your university’s teams.

 This is because this streaming service’s college offerings are extensive.
-And it includes major sports, such as football and basketball, as well as those that have lower numbers of dedicated fans, such as soccer and softball.
+They include major sports, such as football and basketball, as well as those that have fewer dedicated fans, such as soccer and softball.

-As far as Power Five conferences go, its offerings of Big 12 Conference sporting events are significant while a much small number of Southeastern Conference sports events are shown as well.
+As far as Power Five conferences go, its offerings of Big 12 Conference sporting events are significant, while a much smaller number of Southeastern Conference sports events are also shown.

 The other conferences carried by ESPN+ include the American Athletic, Big Sky, Big South, Mid-American, Missouri Valley Football, Northeast, Ohio Valley, Sun Belt, Southern, Southland, Southwestern Athletic, Western Athletic Conferences, Conference USA, Ivy League, and Patriot League.

-A great complement to ESPN+ for NCAA sports such as baseball is Sling TV, which gives you access to all the ESPN live channels, plus Big Ten Network and Pac-12 Network, which are not ESPN-owned.
+Sling TV is a great complement to ESPN+ for NCAA sports such as baseball.
+It gives you access to all the ESPN live channels, plus the Big Ten Network and Pac-12 Network, which are not ESPN-owned.

 PGA Tour Live